Sarah Michelle Gellar Just Dyed Her Hair Pink For A Hilarious Reason

 In one of the best quarantine hair-dye experiments we've seen thus far, Sarah Michelle Gellar just dyed her formerly-blonde hair a faded rosé pink.
 But the goal of the 43-year-old actress' adventure in at-home hair dye wasn't to get in on the burgeoning trend: She says the new look was actually an effort to mortify her kids, 10-year-old daughter Charlotte and 7-year-old son Rocky.

-The former Buffy The Vampire Slayer star debuted the spring-ready new hue — what she's calling her "quarancolor" — on Instagram, with a selfie video where she explains the motivation behind the colorful new look.
+The former Buffy The Vampire Slayer star debuted the spring-ready new hue — what she's calling her "quarancolour" — on Instagram, with a selfie video where she explains the motivation behind the colourful new look.
 "Well, because we're still in quarantine, I had to think of a new and creative way to embarrass my children," Gellar explained, referencing the bouncy, freshly-tinted lob.

 Advertisement